Guides

 PREPARATIONS

-Generally, making tea is an intuitive process guided by taste preference and speed.
-Japanese green tea invites a more considered approach, requiring a state of presence and momentary alignment.
+The simple act of making tea is an intuitive process generally guided by taste preference and speed.
+Japanese green tea however, invites a more considered approach, a state of presence in motion and momentary alignment.
 It is so much more than the sipped end result; it’s the Wabi Way.

 Green tea is particularly vulnerable to heat, so keep a mindful eye on time and temperature to brew and enjoy accordingly.
 Careful preparations coupled with an intentional practice enable an introspective, immersive tea experience that transcends simplistic tea drinking.
 This is the beginning of the personal ritual.